arishuynhvan/SPi-Reader/Electron-vanillaJS-HTML/readme.md

 However, the package.json and webpack.config.js in the tutorial are outdated.
 Recommend using 'npm install' directly after cloning this repo locally because it contains all the compatible packages and relatively updated syntax for webpack configuration.

 If any issue with path/directories may involve in the future, it will be higly due to change of syntax in webpack again.

+### Limitation of Hot Reload:
+- This is only tested for react components
+- It may not work for non-react components

 ## To-do list:
 - [x] Implement navigation by tab (minimal for now) for input elements